ukparliament/Orchestration/readme.md

 Sets up the platform on which Functions and LogicApps operate.

 ## LogicApps ##
-LogicApps collect data required from various sources, such as from Government registers and publications already published by Parliament.
+LogicApps collect data required from a variety of sources, such as from Government registers and publications already published by Parliament.
 The data retrieved is stored in the GraphDB by the *Functions* in a consistent format for further use.

 Settings.ps1 script generates task variables that are used by ARM templates (*loop.json) to create workflows.
 Name property is reused accross Logic Apps, scheduler jobs and Azure Functions.
 There are some additional workflows that override defualt ones.